tvtaerum/self_organizing_maps/README.md

 ### Deliverables:
   1.  description of issues identified and resolved within specified limitations
   2.  code fragments illustrating the core of how an issue was resolved
-  3.  two Python programs which vectorize face and x-ray images and compare these images producing contrasts
+  3.  three Python programs which illustrate the use of SOMs in multidimensional arrrays

 ### Limitations and caveates: